-Aug 8.
+Aug 14.
 Elevation is Normal (stable), water temperature 90°F and clear.

 Bass, Largemouth Fair on bill baits, lipless baits, minnows, plastic baits, spinnerbaits, topwater lures, worms around brush structure, coves, points, shallows, shorelines, weed beds.

 Report submitted by Dylan Langford (Game Warden Muskogee County)